alexreardon/big-number-demos/README.md

 This is very basic implementation of big numbers using typed arrays.
 It treats the values as if they are formatted in with the smallest values on the left (LTR) rather than how numbers usually work with the smallest values on the right (RTL).
 This implementation is super limited and only supports a basic `add` function.

 There are some basic tests for this system which you can run using `yarn run test`.

+## Arrays of number (`/number-array`)

+I did not go into this one and I have not explored it greatly.
+The idea is to store a array of `Number` values and treat each slot in the array as following on from the value before.
+This should yield a maximum value of:

+`(Number.MAX_SAFE_INTEGER)^(max length of array) -1`

 ## File adder (`/file-adder`)